naiaraAM/Basys3_Breakout_Game/task_05/task_05.sdk/example/src/README.txt

  - [IDEA] The ball could be thrown with different angles. // IMPOSSIBLE
- - [IDEA] The buttons could have arrows. // PABLO
+ - [IDEA] The buttons could have arrows. // DONE
  - [IDEA] Add a wait after a button is pressed in the 'check_button()' function. // DONE
- - [IDEA] Add animation when pressed button // PABLO
+ - [IDEA] Add animation when pressed button // DONE